 3.)
 Comprehensive life skills training focuses on relationship skills (communication skills, conflict resolution, anger management, and compromise), employment preparation (resumes, job applications, interview skills, appropriate attire), financial literacy (budgeting, bank accounts, saving, and community resources), and independent living skills (household maintenance, cooking, transportation, and support systems).

-Peer support group meetings are unique component of our teen parenting program.
-Providing the opportunity for teen/young adult parents to meet with and support each other is important for participants.
-Meeting as a group facilitates discussion on topics and issues that are pertinent to parenting, healthy decision-making, and preparing for future independence, and provides a forum for educational opportunities from collaborative partners.
+Monthly peer support group meetings are a unique component of our teen parenting program.
+Providing an opportunity for teen parents to meet with and support each other is important for participants.
+Meeting as a group facilitates discussion on topics and issues relevant to parenting, healthy decision-making, and preparing for future independence, and provides a forum for educational opportunities from collaborative partners.